Reglan (Metoclopramide) Litigation

 • finger movements that look like the patient is playing an invisible guitar or piano.

 The risk of developing tardive dyskinesia increases with higher doses and longer use (usually more than three months) of Reglan.
-According to one FDA study, over twenty percent of patients who took Reglan were on the medication for longer than three months.
+According to one FDA study, over 20% of patients who took Reglan were on the medication for longer than three months.
 Elderly patients, especially elderly women, are also at increased risk of developing tardive dyskinesia.

 The FDA's Black Box Warning

-In February 2009, the FDA required manufacturers of Reglan and other brand name drugs containing metoclopramide to use a black box warning.
-A black box warning appears on the package insert of a pharmaceutical drug and warns consumers that the drug may have serious adverse effects.
-A black box warning -- so named because of the black border surrounding the text -- is the strongest warning the FDA can require.
+In February 2009, the FDA required manufacturers of Reglan and other brand name drugs containing metoclopramide to include a "black box" warning on consumer packaging materials.
+A black box warning—so named because of the black border surrounding the text—is the strongest warning the FDA can require.
+It appears on the package insert of a pharmaceutical drug and warns users that the drug may have serious adverse effects.

-• Treatment with metoclopramide (Reglan) can cause tardive dyskinesia, a serious movement disorder that is often irreversible and for which there is no known treatment.
+• treatment with metoclopramide (Reglan) can cause tardive dyskinesia, a serious movement disorder that is often irreversible and for which there is no known treatment

-• Metoclopramide should not be used for longer than 12 weeks in all but rare cases.
+• metoclopramide should not be used for longer than 12 weeks in all but rare cases.

 • the drug caused unreasonably dangerous side effects, and